docularxu/jenkins-x-arm-support/doc/Build tekton-v0.15.2 on Arm64.md

 # deploy on cluster

 `git clone https://github.com/jenkins-x-charts/tekton `
-`cd tekton/tenton`
+`cd tekton/tekton`
-change the values.yaml,modify that yaml file to use the container image name + tag for the image you want to test on your cluster,such as
+change the values.yaml,modify that yaml file to use the container image name + tag  for the image you just built on your cluster,such as

 ```
 image: